Ryan-Cooley/TIP3P-Water-Simulation/README.md

 ![TIP3P Water Box Simulation](simulation_output/trajectory.gif)

 A comprehensive molecular dynamics simulation of a TIP3P water box using modern computational chemistry tools.
-This project demonstrates the complete pipeline from system setup to analysis, showcasing the behavior of water molecules under realistic periodic boundary conditions.
+This project was developed in the **Ding Lab at Tufts University** and demonstrates the complete pipeline from system setup to analysis, showcasing the behavior of water molecules under realistic periodic boundary conditions.

 ## 📊 Analysis Results